 On August 1, 2017, we granted non-qualified stock options to purchase up to 10,000,000 shares of our common stock to a key employee, at a price of \$0.01 per share.
 The stock options vest equally over a period of 36 months and expire August 1, 2022.
 These options allow the optionee to exercise on a cashless basis, resulting in no cash payment to the company upon exercise.
 If the optionee exercises on a cashless basis, then the above water value (difference between the option price and the fair market price at the time of exercise) is used to purchase shares of common stock.
 Under this method, the number of shares of common stock issued will be less than the number of options used to obtain those shares of common stock.
-On September 30, 2018, the employee exercised, on a cashless basis, 3,324,201 options, resulting in 1,233,509 shares of common stock.
+During the quarter ended September 30, 2018, the employee exercised, on a cashless basis, 3,324,201 options, resulting in 1,233,509 shares of common stock.

 On September 18, 2017, we granted non-qualified stock options to purchase up to 1,800,000 shares of our common stock to three key employees, at a price of \$0.05 per share.
 The stock options vest equally over a period of 36 months and expire September 18, 2022 These options allow the optionee to exercise on a cashless basis, resulting in no cash payment to the company upon exercise.
+During the year ended December 31, 2019, two of the employees who held 1,200,000 options, collectively, left the company and the options were forfeited.
+As of December 31, 2019, 600,000 of these options are still active.